-At Mortgage Intelligence, Natasha Bridgmohan and her team of brokers deliver a comprehensive mortgage service.
+At Natasha Bridgmohan & Team we deliver a comprehensive mortgage service.
 We follow a step-by-step consultative approach that ensures you get the mortgage that is right for you – today and in the future.
 Our personalized mortgage consultation begins with advising you on how to apply for a mortgage pre-approval.
 There is much more to this than just filling out a stack of forms and submitting them to a mortgage lender!

 What is a Mortgage Pre-Approval?

 A pre-approval determines the mortgage amount for which you have qualified.
 It will help to establish your maximum purchase price when looking for a property.
 The lender may use your credit report, current income, revenue, and monthly overhead in order to determine your pre-approval amount.
 A mortgage pre-approval is, in essence, a *conditional approval from the lender.
 As your mortgage brokerage, we can arrange a pre-approval for you after completing a comprehensive review of your financial situation.

 What factors will affect your pre-approval?

 - Changing employment or other factors that will reduce or affect your income.
 Examples include a probationary period at work or if you are currently on, or plan to be on, maternity or parental leave.